curl/curl/docs/cmdline-opts/ech.md

 ## "true"

 Attempt ECH if possible, but don't fail if ECH is not attempted.
-(The connection will fail if ECH is attempted but fails.)
+(The connection fails if ECH is attempted but fails.)

 ## "hard"

-Attempt ECH and fail if that's not possible.
+Attempt ECH and fail if that is not possible.
 ECH only works with TLS 1.3 and also requires using DoH or providing an ECHConfigList on the command line.

 ## "ecl:<b64val>"

-A base64 encoded ECHConfigList that will be used for ECH.
+A base64 encoded ECHConfigList that is used for ECH.

 ## "pn:<name>"